-- Proper posture: Maintain good posture while shoveling snow or scraping ice from your car’s windshield.
+- Proper posture: Maintain good posture while shovelling snow or scraping ice from your car’s windshield.
 Keep your back straight, and avoid bending or twisting your neck.

 - Take breaks: Take frequent breaks during physical activity in the cold weather to avoid overexertion and prevent neck injuries.

 - Dress appropriately: Wear warm and layered clothing to protect your body from the cold weather, including your neck.
-A scarf can also be used to keep your neck warm and prevent stiffness.
+A scarf can also keep your neck warm and prevent stiffness.

-- Seek medical attention: If you experience any neck pain or discomfort, seek medical attention to prevent any further damage or complications.
+- Seek medical attention: If you experience neck pain or discomfort, seek medical attention to prevent further damage or complications.